Banana Protein Oatmeal

 • For a vegan-friendly version, you can leave out the egg.
 Note that this will reduce the protein intake and slightly alter the texture of the oatmeal.

 • Major chocolate lover?
-Try adding in a teaspoon of cocoa powder or mixing a tablespoon of chocolate chips into the oatmeal while it’s hot.
+Try adding a teaspoon of cocoa powder or mixing a tablespoon of chocolate chips into the oatmeal while it’s hot.

 Best Oatmeal Topping Ideas